michael-rubel/livewire-best-practices/README.md

 Prevent situations that may lead to passing sensitive data to the Livewire components, because they can be easily accessed from the client side.
 Always hide sensitive attributes of your models using `$hidden` property or explicitly filter the data you are fetching.

 ---
+### ☔ Prefer to use event listeners over polling
+Instead of constantly [polling](https://laravel-livewire.com/docs/2.x/polling#polling-background) the page to refresh your data, you may use [event listeners](https://laravel-livewire.com/docs/2.x/events#event-listeners) to perform the component update only after specific task, initiated from another component.

+---
 ### 📦 Use computed properties to access database
 You can use [computed properties](https://laravel-livewire.com/docs/2.x/properties#computed-properties) to avoid unnecessary database queries.
 Computed properties are cached within the component's lifecycle and do not perform additional SQL queries on subsequent requests when updating the state of an already mounted component.